donaldboulton/minimal-mistakes/_products/catfood.md

 ---
 title: "Cat Food"
-name: Cat Food
+name: Buy Me Some Cat Food
 description_markdown: >-
   Buy the kittys some cat food.
 My cats like Blue Wilderness but most of the food I use Is Meow Mix for the stray cats and other critters that show up at feeding time.
-excerpt: "Buy my kitty some cat food."
+excerpt: "Buy my kitty's some cat food."
 sitemap: false
 layout: productdetails
 permalink: /products/catfood/